Angjon/covid-dash/README.md

 The objective of this project is to build an interactive USA, Brazil and worldwide corona virus dashboard using the Dash library and setting it up in a remote server for anyone to see.

 ## Process
 - Create virtual environment;
-- Get the data from repositories and web sites;
+- Get the data from repositories and websites;
 - Data cleaning and transformation;
 - Smooth the data via LOWESS method;
 - Prediction modeling;